usnationalarchives/nara-ruby/README.md

 # nara-ruby

-A Ruby client for the {National Archives API}[https://github.com/usnationalarchives/Catalog-API].
+A Ruby client for the [National Archives API](https://github.com/usnationalarchives/Catalog-API).

 ## Installation